basil08/jekyll-now/index.md

 I take keen interest in STEM in general and Computer Science in particular.
 I absolutely love Physics and Applied Mathematics.
 I also like Biology.
 I like challenges, academic or otherwise.

 I am a simple person.
-I don't take attacks personally (ever) cause it's a _very_ foolish thing to do.
-I don't lose my cool easily either but I cannot take bullshit indefinitely.
+I don't lose my cool easily but cannot take bullshit indefinitely.

 I am not a particularly fond sight to look at but I do good enough for a human being.
 I am _very_ quiet with other people around but I can be _really great_ company if _you_ start the conversation.